 The app lets you search for specific routes, track buses in real-time, and buy tickets.
 Non-Spanish customers can pay via Paypal.
 You should be able to just show the ticket on your phone for domestic routes, but double-check the details for trips that cross country borders.

 While the ALSA bus app is generally usable and useful for international visitors, the same unfortunately can’t be said for the equivalent RENFE train app.
 Split up into different apps for schedules and bookings, many services aren’t available to non-residents, and the apps are slow and unreliable.

 As a result, you’re usually better off checking train schedules on the RENFE website.
-Buying tickets there can be problematic — the site is as unreliable as the app, and often rejects foreign cards — so you’re better off buying through LOCO2, an easy-to-use site that doesn’t add a booking fee.
+Buying tickets there can be problematic, since the site has been known to reject foreign cards, but it’s worth trying nonetheless.

 Language: Google Translate

 While some of the guidebook apps include a few useful phrases, you’ll need more assistance if your language skills aren’t up to scratch.
 There are several good translation apps available, but I’ve always found Google Translate the most useful on the Camino.

 It covers all of the languages you’re likely to need, from Spanish, French, and Portuguese to Catalan, Galician, and many more.
 You can translate signs and menus by just pointing your phone camera at them, and there’s a useful, if clunky, “conversation” mode for when you really need to try to make yourself understood.

 Best of all, offline language packs are available for most supported languages, include all of those you’re likely to use on the Camino.
 Download them with a single tap, and you’ve got decent translations available even when you’re far from the nearest internet connection.